nasa-jpl/ION-DTN/gh-pages/docs/SOP-for-ION.md

 * Running other ION executables as a service like bpecho is untested, but should behave in a similar way.
 * If running another service, make sure it starts after ION is started like the bpecho service does.
 * See here for more details on creating systemD service files: [systemd.service](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html).

+#### SystemD Service Operational Notes

+Operating DTN applications with the systemD service is different than running from a script, so few things need to be kept in mind to ensure proper operations.

+- Applications that do not modify ION parameters can be started by any user.
+- Changes to ION parameters must be made under the user that started ION, so admin programs can only be run by it.
+- If ION parameters are changed by another user, it is simpler to reboot than try resolving the semaphore permission issues.

 ### Permissions